 Biosketch

-James Elser is a limnologist best known for his work in developing and testing the theory of ecological stoichiometry, the study of the balance of energy and multiple chemical elements in ecological systems.
-He was born in Portland, Maine, and grew up in Naugatuck, Connecticut.
-Elser holds a PhD from the University of California (Davis) (1990), an MS degree from the University of Tennessee (1983), and a BS degree from the University of Notre Dame (1981).
-He currently serves as Bierman Professor of Ecology at the University of Montana and Director of UM’s Flathead Lake Biological Station.
-He also holds a part-time research faculty position in the School Sustainability at Arizona State University where he directs the Sustainable Phosphorus Alliance.
-Elser has been elected to the National Academy of Sciences, named a Fellow of the American Association for the Advancement of Science (AAAS), and appointed as a foreign member of the Norwegian Academy of Arts and Sciences.
-In 2012 he received the G.E.
+Trained as a limnologist, Dr Elser is best known for his work in developing and testing the theory of ecological stoichiometry, the study of the balance of energy and multiple chemical elements in ecological systems, and for his work on phosphorus sustainability.
+Currently, Dr Elser’s research focuses most intensively on Flathead Lake as well as mountain lakes of western Montana along with work on phosphorus sustainability via the STEPS Science & Technology Center.
+He has been named a Fellow of the American Association for the Advancement of Science (AAAS) and a foreign member of the Norwegian Academy of Arts and Sciences.
+In 2012 Dr Elser received the G.E.
 Hutchinson Award of the Association for the Sciences of Limnology and Oceanography (ASLO), the world’s largest scientific association dedicated to aquatic sciences.
 During 2014-2016 he served as ASLO’s President.
+In recognition of his scientific accomplishments, in 2019 Dr Elser was elected to the National Academy of Sciences.

 Research Interests